-The Employer will on a calendar year basis reimburse to a maximum of \$100 for one pair of the required safety footwear within the Maintenance and Kitchen departments.
+The Employer will on a calendar year basis will reimburse to a maximum of one hundred and forty (\$140.00) dollars for one pair of the required safety footwear, where required.

 ARTICLE 20 - PERSONNEL FILES

 20.01 PERSONNEL FILES

 Employees shall have access to review their own personnel file during the hours that the People & Culture Manager is normally in the Hotel from Monday through Friday, upon providing two (2) days written notice.
 In addition, the Unit Chairperson or her designate, upon providing written consent to the People & Culture Manager, will also be given access to such files.